fouchepi/Climate-Change-Visualization/README.md

 ## Requirements

 Use Chrome browser with [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) extension.
 Some parts of the code need to fetch data from other servers.
 More information available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+*If it doesn't work, just try to switch off/switch on the extension and reload the page.*

 The website can be found here: [https://alexandrepoussard.github.io/Climate-Change-Visualization/](https://alexandrepoussard.github.io/Climate-Change-Visualization/)